Impact of Connectivity on Laplacian Representations in Reinforcement Learning

 \section{Abstract}

 Learning compact state representations in Markov Decision Processes (MDPs) has proven crucial for addressing the curse of dimensionality in large-scale reinforcement learning (RL) problems.
 Existing principled approaches leverage structural priors on the MDP by constructing state representations as linear combinations of the state-graph Laplacian eigenvectors.
 When the transition graph is unknown or the state space is prohibitively large, the graph spectral features can be estimated directly via sample trajectories.
 In this work, we prove an upper bound on the approximation error of linear value function approximation under the learned spectral features.
 We show how this error scales with the algebraic connectivity of the state-graph, grounding the approximation quality in the topological structure of the MDP.
 We further bound the error introduced by the eigenvector estimation itself, leading to an end-to-end error decomposition across the representation learning pipeline.
-Additionally, our expression of the Laplacian operator for the RL setting, although equivalent to existing ones, prevents some common misunderstandings, of which we show some examples from the literature.
+Additionally, we show how the common expression for the symmetrized MDP Laplacian is easy to misinterpret, and propose a more straightforward reformulation.
 Our results hold for general (non-uniform) policies without any assumptions on the symmetry of the induced transition kernel.
 We validate our theoretical findings with numerical simulations on gridworld environments.